Structured Epistemic Model of Truth (SEMT)

 For AI Labs & Researchers

-If youβre exploring epistemic alignment, explainability, or verification for LLMs and reasoning systems, SEMT may offer a new layer of structural control.
+If youβre exploring epistemic alignment, explainability, or structural verification for LLMs and reasoning systems, SEMT may offer a foundational lens for constraint-based output classification and protocol-based reasoning.
 Pilot collaborations welcome.

 β Contact for Access or Partnership